MarijeTromp/-Learning_to_See_in_the_Dark_Reproducibility_Project/docs/index.markdown

 | 5 & 8        | 29.79/0.73          | 30.00/0.78       | 0.21/0.05              |
 | 6 & 7        | 29.53/0.67          | 29.90/0.73       | 0.37/0.06              |

-For all of these pairs there is a significant performance increase by adding this pair of layers.
+For all of these pairs, there is a significant performance increase by adding this pair of layers.
 When we compare the difference in performance in this table with the difference in performance in the table for the first point of note, we can see that adding these two layers gives a similar and in some cases larger improvement of performance than adding multiple pairs of layers.

 The fourth point of note becomes clear when visually inspecting the output the networks created from the test set.
 ![](./images/AblationImagesSmall.png)
 The image above shows the output for the same image for each experiment.
-While the quality of the images does degrade slightly (e.g. more noise, colours less vivid) as we remove layers, the images overall still look pretty good for every experiment except for experiment 10.
-For output image of experiment 10 the colours look similar to the one shown.
+While the quality of the images does degrade slightly (more noise, less vivid colours) as we remove layers, the images overall still look pretty good for every experiment except for experiment 10.
+For the output image of experiment 10, the colours look similar to the one shown.
 When we ignore experiment 10, experiment 6 and 7 are the experiments that have the least amount of layers.
 While the image quality is not as good as the for the other experiments, the overall image quality is still relatively high.
-Lastly we'd like to note a few things with respect to the colours in the images.
+Lastly, we'd like to note a few things with respect to the colours in the images.
 For experiment 2, the only experiment in which we added extra layers, the colours differ quite a lot from the others.
 These colours are not as close to the ground truth as some of the other outputs.
 For experiment 9, where we removed 2 pairs of layers, the colours are actually closer to the ground truth than the default image.
 The grass is greener and the train track is slightly more blue.

 So, in this ablation study we have shown that while all layers of the network are important for creating output, the gain per added layer is not large.
 However, it is important to note that these results are achieved by training the networks on only 10 images.
-It is definitely possible that there would be larger differences when training on the entire train set.
+It is definitely possible that there would be larger differences when training on a larger or the entire train set.

 Note: If you are doing an ablation study, make sure that the network in the test file is the same as the one from the train file.
-Otherwise the model will only give a black image as output.
+Otherwise, the model will only give a black image as output.

-One discussion point we wanted to address outside of the experiments we ran is the metrics used to determine image quality.
-SSIM is a measure of structural similarity on the grayscale of the images.
+One discussion point we wanted to address outside the experiments we ran is the metrics used to determine image quality.
+SSIM is a measure of structural similarity on greyscale images.
 This means that PSNR is the only value judging the colours of the images.
-However, it seems like a bad metric.
-The PSNR mentioned in the paper for their default run on Sony is 28.88.
+However, it seems like a poor metric.
+The PSNR score mentioned in the paper for their default run on Sony is 28.88.
 We found across all of our experiments that the PSNR of seemingly terrible results was comparable or even better than the PSNR mentioned as the default in the paper.
-An example is the amplification being hardcoded to 1 experiment.
-Here the PSNR was 28.75, which is comparable to the value in the paper.
+An example is the amplification being hardcoded to 1 for an experiment.
+Here, the PSNR score was 28.75, which is comparable to the value in the paper.
 Even though, as shown earlier, the colour quality of those output images should have scored really low.

-This discrepency could have many reasons.
+This discrepancy could have many reasons.
 This could, for example, be due to the fact that they have more images in their test and train set and that this would make the overall average lower.
-However, if the average of output images was equal to the images in the amplification = 1 set we would argue that is not a very good result.
+However, if the average of output images was equal to the images in the amplification = 1 set, we would argue that is not a very good result.
 Another reasoning is that the average is overall sensitive to outliers, and maybe there were just some outliers in their output.
 On one hand the outliers would have been interesting to know about, but on the other hand possibly using the mean of the PSNR and SSIM would have been a better measure to combat this issue.
 Finally, the PSNR could just also be a bad metric to determine image quality.
 Since it is then the only judge of the colour quality of an image, a different metric should have been chosen.

 Whatever caused this oddity, it cannot be determined since it was not shared how the SSIM and PSNR were determined.
-This might stand to reason since these are standardised values.
+This might stand to reason, since these are standardised values.
 However, it would have been still been helpful in determining what caused this seemingly odd scoring.

 ## Conclusions and Final remarks <a name="conclusions-and-final-remarks"></a>
 When creating new datasets to use on the network, the environment for creating datasets needs to be strictly defined.
-It needs to be paid special attention to that the camera does not move in between taking a long and short image of the scene, the ratio of the exposure time needs to be a difference of at least 100 for the network to produce viable results, and only then can the ISO be varied.
+Special attention should be taken for assuring that the camera does not move while taking long and short images of the scene, the ratio of the exposure time needs to be a difference of at least 100 for the network to produce viable results, and only then can the ISO be varied.
 Furthermore, the creation of the datasets showed that the network is indeed not generalisable to other sensors once trained.
 However, how different bit depths and device qualities play into this could not be determined due to challenges while making the datasets.
 Finally, when choosing the device it needs to be tested if the Bayer filter and RAW output is easily translatable to the network, since this is often not very clearly defined between brands and not always the same for the network.

-When testing the different hyperparameters and doing the ablation study the overall conclusion is that the hyperparameters and network were very well tuned.
-Although it also showed that the network is not very robust, since any change degraded the output quality.
+When testing the different hyperparameters and doing the ablation study, the overall conclusion is that the hyperparameters and network were very well tuned.
+Although, it also showed that the network is not very robust, since any change degraded the output quality.

-Overall the paper presented its work very well.
+Overall, the paper presented its work very well.
 Some details, such as to make sure the exposure times varied enough, could have been highlighted a little more.
-It would have also been good to discuss how the PSNR and SSIM values were achieved, so that we could make sure we did it the same way rather than having to speculate about the perceived oddities.
+It would have also been good to discuss how the PSNR and SSIM values were achieved, so that we could make sure we did it the same way, rather than having to speculate about the perceived oddities.
 However, the network itself performed very well, and is definitely a good tool to enhance extremely low light images.

 ## References <a name="references"></a>
 Chen, C., Chen, Q., Xu, J., & Kotlun, V. (2018).
 Learning to See in the Dark. *arXiv*, 1805.01934, https://doi.org/10.48550/arXiv.1805.01934